amock/rmcl_example/README.md

 ## Worlds, Maps and Simulation

-In the `maps` folder are several triangle meshes uses for the robot as map.
+In the `maps` folder there are several triangle meshes that can be used as a map for the robot.
 The robot and each map can be loaded into one simulation by calling

 ```console
 $ roslaunch rmcl_example start_robot.launch
 ```

-The map can be changed by either changing the launch file's defaults params or via command line.
+The map can be changed by either changing the launch file's default arguments or via command line.

 After that, try to visualize the triangle mesh map via RViz.